 This article includes discussion of monoamine oxidase deficiency, monoamine oxidase-A deficiency, MAO-A deficiency, and MAO deficiency.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Monoamine oxidase-A deficiency is an X-linked disorder affecting the catabolism of serotonin and the catecholamines.
-Main symptoms are mild mental retardation and behavioral abnormalities consisting of excessive, sometimes violent aggression.
+Main symptoms are mild intellectual disability and behavioral abnormalities consisting of excessive, sometimes violent aggression.
 Diagnosis may be inferred from a finding of elevated urinary concentrations of the monoamine oxidase-A substrates, normetanephrine, 3-methoxytyramine, and tyramine, in combination with reduced amounts of the monoamine oxidase products, vanillylmandelic acid, homovanillic acid, 3-methoxy-4-hydroxyphenolglycol, and 5-hydroxyindoleacetic acid.
 Monoamine oxidase deficiency has been found as an isolated defect affecting monoamine oxidase A and, in combination with a deletion of the Norrie disease gene, as a combined deficiency of monoamine oxidase A and B or an isolated deficiency of monoamine oxidase B. Confirmation of monoamine oxidase-A deficiency is obtained by measurement of the activity of this enzyme in dexamethasone-stimulated fibroblasts.
 Combined monoamine oxidase-A and B deficiency has similar biochemical consequences.
 Presentation is with intermittent hypotonia, stereotypic hand movements, and developmental delay.

 • Monoamine oxidase deficiency is inherited as an X-linked trait.